Jet momentum reconstruction in the QGP background with machine learning: Jet Momentum Reconstruction

 Following Ref.~\cite{haake2019machine}, we first train the ML model on the PYTHIA data and evaluate its performance on three datasets from three different model setups: PYTHIA, LBT, and LBT without medium response particles.
-In the last setup, we implement the same LBT simulation as described in Sec.~\ref{sec: sim models}, except that we do not include recoil and negative particles in our test dataset.
-Here, offsprings of recoil particles are also labeled as ``recoil" and excluded in the last setup.
+In the last setup, we implement the same LBT simulation as described in Sec.~\ref{sec: sim models}, except that we switch off the elastic scattering process that generates the recoil and negative particles in our test dataset.
 If not otherwise specified, background particles from the thermal model are included in both training and testing data.
 Figure~\ref{fig: pT_error_pythia_training} presents the corresponding residual distributions of the jet $p_\mathrm{T}$, i.e., distributions of $\delta p_\mathrm{T}=p_\mathrm{T}^\mathrm{predict}-p_\mathrm{T}^{\mathrm{target}}$, with $p_\mathrm{T}^\mathrm{predict}$ the value predicted by our ML model for a jet embedded in a background, and $p_\mathrm{T}^\mathrm{target}$ its corresponding target value as defined in Eq.~(\ref{eq: pT}).
-Here, tests are conducted on jets with a cone size of $R=0.4$ and target $p_\mathrm{T}$ within $(20, 140)$~GeV.
+Here, tests are conducted on jets with a cone size of $R=0.4$ and target $p_\mathrm{T}$ within $[20, 140]$~GeV.
+Note that here as well as in Figs.~\ref{fig: pT_error_lbt_training},~\ref{fig: pT_error_testing_PYTHIA} and~\ref{fig: pT_error_matching} below, results are not convoluted with the differential cross section of the initial hard collisions and therefore are not dominated by the low $p_\mathrm{T}$ jets.
+Such convolution will be implemented when we calculate the jet $R_\mathrm{AA}$ later.
 The results in Fig.~\ref{fig: pT_error_pythia_training} demonstrate the ML model trained by the PYTHIA data can accurately predict the $p_\mathrm{T}$ of the PYTHIA jets, with a mean residual close to zero and a narrow width of the distribution.
 However, for its prediction on the LBT jets, a notable negative bias emerges for the ML model trained by the PYTHIA data, suggesting an underestimation of the jet $p_\mathrm{T}$ due to an oversubtraction of the QGP background.
 This results from different inner structures between vacuum (PHTHIA) jets and medium-modified (LBT) jets.
-The latter contains a large number of soft medium-response particles that originate from the QGP background.
+The latter contains a large number of soft medium response particles that originate from the QGP background.
 These particles have similar features to the background particles but should belong to medium-modified jets.
 Therefore, if the ML model is trained using the PYTHIA data, which do not include these medium response components, these components are very likely to be identified as background particles and subtracted from the LBT jets by mistake.
-To verify this cause, we further test the ML model on the LBT data with medium response (recoil and negative) particles removed.
+To verify this cause, we further test the ML model on the LBT data with the medium response (recoil) process removed.
 This removal significantly improve the accuracy of the ML model prediction.
 The comparison shown in Fig.~\ref{fig: pT_error_pythia_training} underscores the importance of training the ML model using jet data that include jet-medium interaction effects to ensure accurate background subtraction in heavy-ion collisions.